plemarquand/trace-expression/README.md

 trace-expression
 ================

-An FDT swf-bridge plugin that takes a line of ActionScript code and creates a trace statement that outputs the expanded form of the expression.
+An swf-bridge plugin for FDT 5.5 that takes a line of ActionScript code and creates a trace statement that outputs the expanded form of the expression.

 This is best illustrated with an example.
 Take the following expression, which computes the slope of a line: